Smoking and drinking rise during pandemic | DW | 27.12.2021

 The scientists found that the people with the genetic variants had decreased alcohol intake, and also had decreased blood pressure and stroke risk.
 The researchers concluded that alcohol increases the risk of having a stroke by about 35% for every four additional drinks per day and that there are no protective effects from light or moderate drinking.

 Excessive alcohol consumption is also a risk factor for domestic violence, which increased in some homes as countries went into lockdown.
-Emergency calls about domestic violence increased by 60% in European Union countries, according to the Organisation for Economic Co-operation and Development (OECD).
+Emergency calls about domestic violence increased by 60% in EU countries, according to the Organisation for Economic Co-operation and Development (OECD).

 Editor: Fabian Schmidt